-Step 3: Visit The Bank and Prepare For Disappointment
+Step 3: Visit The Bank & Prepare For Disappointment

 When you visit the bank, someone will probably greet you.
-If they are busy working with someone else, as they were when when I arrived, they may ask you to be seated and wait ten to fifteen minutes.
-Once they are ready, they will ask what they can do to help.
-Simply say, “I am looking to exchange my US dollars for (x number of) Euros.”
+If they are busy working with another client, as they were when when I arrived, they may ask you to be seated and to wait between ten to fifteen minutes or more.
+Once they are ready to help you, they will ask how they may assist you today.
+Simply respond, “I am looking to exchange my US dollars for (x number of) Euros.”

-The worker may respond, “My apologies.
-We only have denominations of 5 and 500 Euros so if you want (x Euros), that may not be so preferable.”
+The worker will respond, “My apologies.
+We only have denominations of 5 and 500 Euros so if you want (x Euros), that may not be preferable.”

 “Yeah, hmm, that really isn’t preferable, to be honest.
-You mean to tell me you can only give me the total amount I need with 5 Euro bills?”
+You mean to tell me you can only give me the total amount I need in 5 or 500 Euro bills?”

 “That is right.”

-“Okay, well… I kind of wish they specified that earlier when I had called.
-Will you be getting larger denominations in Euros anytime soon?”
+“Okay, well… I kind of wish they specified that earlier when I had called to discuss this transaction.
+Will you be getting larger denominations of Euros anytime soon?”

-“Okay, so… if I come back in the afternoon tomorrow, you willl have larger denominations?”
+“Okay, so… if I come back in the afternoon tomorrow, you will have larger denominations?”

 “That is right.”

 “Okay.
 Thank you.
-I’ll see you tomorrow then!”
+I guess I’ll see you tomorrow then!”

 Step 4: Drive Back The Next Day

 The next day you should return to the bank, as instructed.
 You will most likely be asked to wait again.
 Do take a seat to add an additional fifteen minutes to this process.
 If you wait more than thirty minutes to speak to one of the special bankers who typically handles currency exchange-related business, you may then try going to the front desk instead.
 You will need to re-explain what you’re trying to do.
-They will probably need help doing the currency exchanges so this is nice because it will add even more to the total timespan it takes for you to complete the transaction at your bank.
+They may need some help doing the currency exchange so this is nice because it will add even more to the total time span it takes for you to complete the transaction at your bank.